a-maystorov/a-maystorov/README.md

 </h1>

 <p>
 I love solving problems and bringing ideas to life using the power of technology.
 I am open to working as a front-end web developer.
-Check out some of my pinned projects and coding challenges to get an idea for my skills, and feel free to contact me via email or linkedin.
+Check out some of my pinned projects and coding challenges to get an idea of my skills, and feel free to contact me via email or LinkedIn.
 </p>